Beyond the 4 C:s

 Excellent – Very Good – Good – Fair – Poor

 The polish describes and evaluates the presence of external characteristics of a polished diamond.
-These characteristics are caused during the manufacturing process or later through incorrect handling of the stones.
-These characteristics can be scratches, polishing lines, beard, burn marks and abraded facet edges.
+These properties are caused during the cutting process, or later on by improper handling of the diamonds.
+These characteristics can include scratches, polishing lines, beards, burn marks and rubbed bevel edges.

 Grading system: